-In addition to the annual Title 1 parent meeting, we schedule a Family Literacy Night.
-This has been more difficult due to Covid; however, during our Family Literacy Night we bring families together for an evening of literature and fun.
+In addition to the annual Title 1 parent meeting, the building schedules a Family Literacy Night.
+During the Family Literacy Night, families are brought together for an evening of literature and fun.

-All families are gathered in the gym as the Title 1 information is presented.
+All families are gathered in the gym as the Title 1 information is available.
 A table is set up with the following information: Title Schoolwide plan, parent compacts and parent policies.
 Parents may ask questions and/or give input about the compact and policies.
-Other learning tips and ways for parents to help their child is also available.
+Other learning tips and ways for parents to help their child are also available.
 The Public Library also has a table set up to explain the summer reading program.